ncsu-cga/research.package/_pages/survey.md

 }
 ```

-## Collecting results
+## Collecting Results

-Gathering the results from a task is made possible by passing a callback function to the [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) widget's onSubmit input parameter.
-The onSubmit event is triggered when the user has finished with the last step in the the list of steps passed to the Task object.
+Gathering the results from a task is done by passing a callback function to the [`RPUIOrderedTask`](https://pub.dev/documentation/research_package/latest/research_package_ui/RPUIOrderedTask-class.html) widget's `onSubmit` input parameter.
+The `onSubmit` event is triggered when the user has finished with the last step in the the list of steps passed to the task object.

 **To learn more about the result objects and their structure visit the [corresponding page](https://github.com/cph-cachet/research.package/wiki/2.-Software-Architecture#results-hierarchy).**